danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-4.md

 The log in screen's sole purpose is to authenticate the current user and obtain a session token for use later on.
 This screen is interesting as we'll need to implement a few things:
 - Form validation
 - Sending a request to our API
+- Handling loading and error states
-- Storing our session token in some global state
+- Storing our session token

 #### Form validation